averdy/obsfit_mitgcm/README.md

 # Summary:
 An alternative to the "profiles" package for model-observations comparisons.
 Given an observational dataset, obsfit samples the model during the run at the time and location of observations, calculates the cost (sum of weighted misfits), and produces a model-equivalent output file that is directly comparable to the input file.
-Observations do not need to be on a regular grid or a fixed set of depths.
+Observations do not need to be on a regular grid or a fixed set of depths, making it an efficient tool for sparse datasets (e.g., altimetry or tomography data).
 Observations can be made of multiple samples that are averaged or integrated spatially and/or temporally.

 # How to use: 1) observations pre-processing